 Why this matters

-Math.random() is being assigned to (or used to compute) a value whose name indicates it is security-sensitive — a token, a CSRF value, an OAuth state, a session id, a nonce, or a verification code.
+The value is assigned to (or computed for) a token, a CSRF value, an OAuth state, a session id, a nonce, or a verification code.
 Math.random() is NOT cryptographically secure and is predictable enough for an attacker with enough samples to recover the seed.

 Use crypto.randomBytes(N) (Node) or crypto.getRandomValues() (browser) and base64url-encode the result.